shopna-akter/shopna-akter/README.md

 ### About Me

 Hi there! 👋 I'm Nihal, a passionate React developer dedicated to creating seamless and dynamic web applications.
-I love turning complex problems into simple, beautiful, and intuitive designs.

-🌟 **Skills and Technologies:**
-- **Frontend:** React, HTML, CSS, JavaScript
-- **Backend:** Express, Node.js
-- **Database:** Firebase
-- **Authentication:** JWT

-🚀 **Projects:**
-- [n210ph-final.web.app](https://n210ph-final.web.app/): A comprehensive project showcasing my expertise in full-stack development.
-- [n210tour-spot.netlify.app](https://n210tour-spot.netlify.app): A tour spot management application demonstrating my skills in React and web design.
+I can build your website responsively , securely as you want.
+I have strong experience on React, JavaScript, Firebase, Tailwind & I am also familiar to Express, MongoDB .
 📚 **Courses Completed:**
 - **10 Minute School:** CV Writing, Interview Skills, Email Writing, Public Speaking, Communication Hacks
 - **PH Complete Web Development Course**